1BatchFlaky DoughBottom crust rolled into a 9" pie pan. Top crust or lattice strips for top of pie.

 Bring to a boil over medium heat.

-Lower the heat to low.
+Reduce heat to low.
 Add the cornstarch/water mixture to the pan and stir constantly until thick.

 Remove pan from heat and let the slurry cool briefly.